 1. Wear your lifejacket or P-F-D. Without a lifejacket, you'll expend valuable energy treading water.
 Your chance of survival in cold water is far decreased without a lifejacket.

 2. Use the "HELP" or Heat, Escape, Lessening Posture.
 This posture involves bringing your knees close to your chest and wrapping your arms tightly around them.
 This will prevent as much heat from escaping as possible.
 This posture requires a lifejacket to be effective.

-Learn a Cold Water Immersion Recovery Technique That Works
+Learn a Cold Water Immersion Recovery Technique That Works and Practice it

 If you're going to be operating in cold water temperatures, you may also want to look into wearing additional cold water protection, such as:

 - A floater suit, which is a full nose-to-toes style PFD.

 - An anti-exposure work suit, which is a PFD with a thermal protection rating.

 - A dry suit, which is used with a flotation device and thermal liner.

 - A wetsuit, which traps and heats water against your body, and which is also combined with a PFD; or